Surface Finishing Guide

 What is anodizing?

-Anodizing is a surface treatment used on suitable aluminum projects to create a cleaner metallic appearance and improve surface protection.
+Anodizing is a surface treatment considered for suitable aluminum projects when buyers need a cleaner metallic appearance or selected surface protection goals.
 It is not suitable for every die cast part, so the factory should review material, surface condition, part structure, appearance target, and buyer requirement before confirming.

 Powder coating vs anodizing: how to choose